 Scuba diving courses

 Learning scuba diving and taking further scuba diving courses can be some of the most rewarding things you will ever do.
 The feeling of weightlessness is unique and unforgettable.
-Being surrounded by beautiful marine life in an environment that most people only experience on tv, is something you’ll want to do again and again.
+Being surrounded by beautiful marine life in an environment that most people only experience on TV, is something you’ll want to do again and again.

 Open water diver